evrExpanse User Manual v.5.0.0 - updated October 4, 2024

 File Integrity Check & Duplication Handling

-In cases where a file already exists at the destination, evrExpanse performs a comprehensive checksum comparison, irrespective of their size or modification date.
-This meticulous process guarantees a 100% bulletproof verification, ensuring that the source file and the destination file are identical.
+In cases where a file already exists at the destination, evrExpanse performs a comprehensive checksum comparison, regardless of file size or modification date.
+This meticulous verification ensures that the source and destination files are 100% identical, providing bulletproof file integrity.

-If the checksum of the file in the destination does not match with the source file, evrExpanse duplicates the source file at the destination, adding "..2 (evrE copy)" at the end of the file name.
-It then recalculates and compares the source and destination checksums.
-This feature guarantees incremental transfer through a secure and convenient process.
+If the checksum of the destination file does not match the source file, evrExpanse duplicates the source file at the destination, appending **2 (evrE copy)** to the end of the file name.
+It then recalculates and compares the checksums again to verify accuracy.
+This process guarantees incremental transfer with secure and reliable duplication handling.

 Results